RicktoriousLimited/AIresearch/README.md

 }
 ```

+#### Live market pulse

+`GET /api/market-pulse.php` returns the cached market overview, watchlist,
+sector leaders, and headline summaries as JSON.
+Poll the endpoint from
+dashboards or cron jobs to mirror the offline market state without reloading the
+full UI.

 Supply an array via `documents` to analyse multiple snippets at once.
 Use the
 optional `include` field with any of `triples`, `synonyms`, `relations`,
 `entities`, `summary`, or `state` to limit the response payload.
 Provide the